Ujjwal379/Fake-News-Detection-System/README.md

 * [x] Custom colors palette selected

 ## Notes
-For now the data is provided in the form of labels as an input not in textual format.
+At present the data is provided in the form of labels as an input not in textual format.
 Work over frontend part to create a webpage is still needed for easeness of the user.

 ## License